-Sadly, this difficult year isn’t ending very well for Ripple Inc. and its native cryptocurrency, XRP.
+Sadly, this difficult year isn’t ending very well for Ripple Inc. and its native A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More, XRP.
 The U.S. Securities and Exchange Commission (SEC) just revealed a lawsuit against the company for allegedly having carried out a “$1.3 Billion Unregistered Securities Offering”, as they name the financial activities with Ripple and XRP since 2013.

 According to the press release by SEC, the legal action goes specifically against the firm, but also Christian Larsen, the company’s co-founder, executive chairman of its board, and former CEO; and Bradley Garlinghouse, the company’s current CEO.
 For them, XRP it’s considered now a security, and the company raised non-authorized funds from U.S. investors.